Mostaq27/library-management-client/README.md

 - used private route
 - implement 2 type of authentication system , like password, google
 - user can add Books and Update Books
+- user can Borrow Books and Return Books
 - Dark theme toggle

 ## Used technology and packages